amsen20/masters-thesis/docs/background/capturing-types.md

 - `c ∈ C2`, or
 - the type of `c` has a capture set `C'` such that `C' <: C2`.

-As an expected result, every capture set sub-captures the capture set that contains the universal capability, `{cap}`.
+As an expected result, every capture set sub-captures any capture set that contains the universal capability, `{cap}`.

 ## Capture Set Type Parameters